mgodwin/rails_observatory/README.md

 The combination of the tags and labels will be the number of time series created, so if you're creating dynamic tags, you need to be careful to use **low cardinality** tag values or you could end up eating all your space.

-Q: Configuring Retention Periods

-By default there is a geared retention period based on the resolution of the metric.
-This means that the raw data is kept for 1 minute, then downsampled to per second for 1 hour, then downsampled to per minute for 1 day, then downsampled to per hour for 1 week, then downsampled to per day for 1 month, then downsampled to per week for 1 year.

-You can configure this to your liking, but be aware that you will be using more space if you keep more data.

-For estimation purposes, you can use the following formula:

-16bytes per event * number of events expected = size in bytes

-You should be able to go from there to figure out how much space you need.

 ## Labels